 JIMMIE R. SIMS, regional manager, Southern Region.
 Sims received a bachelor's degree from Texas A&M University.
 He began working for the Trinity River Authority in 1973 at the Devers Canal System and became project manager for Lake Livingston recreation facilities in 1977.
-In 1983 he became project manager for the Lake

-Livingston utility services project and advanced to division manager of the water services division in 1985.
+In 1983 he became project manager for the Lake Livingston utility services project and advanced to division manager of the water services division in 1985.
 Sims was promoted to assistant regional manager, Southern Region, in 1988 and advanced to his current position in 1996.
 Sims is a former member of the board of directors of the Huntsville-Walker County Chamber of Commerce.
-He has also served as chairman of the Huntsville Planning and Zoning Commission and is an active member of the American Water Works Association and the Texas Water Conservation Association.
+He has also served as chairman of the Huntsville Planning and Zoning Commission and is an active member of the

+American Water Works Association and the Texas Water Conservation Association.
 He has served on the board of directors of the Huntsville Boys Baseball Association and has been an active supporter of Huntsville area youth baseball programs.
 In addition, Sims served as the executive vice president of the Huntsville Amateur Baseball Association and was recognized as the 2007 Volunteer of the Year by that organization.

 GLENN C. CLINGENPEEL, Manager, Planning and Environmental Services.
 Mr. Clingenpeel received bachelor of arts and bachelor of science degrees in biology from the University of Texas, a master of science in environmental sciences from the University of North Texas and a master of business administration from the University of Texas at Arlington.
 He also possesses an associate degree in French and attended the Sorbonne University in Paris, France.
 Mr. Clingenpeel is a member of the Golden Key National Honor, Tri Beta Biology Honor and Beta Gamma Sigma Business Honor societies and was recognized in 2006 as an MBA All-Star by the Dallas Business Journal.
 He joined the Trinity River Authority in April of 1998 as the Clean Rivers Program Coordinator and was promoted to the position of Manager of Special Studies and Assessments in 2000.
 In December of 2005 he was promoted to the position of Executive Assistant to the General Manager.
 In February of 2014 Mr. Clingenpeel was promoted to the position of Senior Manager, Planning and Environmental Management before being promoted to his current position of Manager, Planning and Environmental Services.
-He has presented dozens of papers on water quality and quantity issues and serves on several local, state and federal committees including the North Central Texas Council of Governments' Water Resources Council, the Texas Commission on Environmental Quality's Surface Water Quality Standards Workgroup, and the EPA's Region 6 Technical Advisory Committee.
-Mr. Clingenpeel is active in the Water Environment Association of Texas where he serves as vice-chair for the Governmental Affairs Committee.
-He is a long-time board member of the Allied Federal Credit Union where he currently serves as Chair.
+He has presented dozens of papers on water quality and quantity issues and serves on several local, state and federal committees including the North Central Texas Council of Governments' Water Resources Council, the Texas Commission on Environmental Quality's Surface Water Quality Standards Workgroup, and the Committee Galveston Bay Council where he serves as vice-chair.
+Mr. Clingenpeel is a long-time board member of the Allied Federal Credit Union where he currently serves as Chair.